w3c/wai-curricula/content/content-author/structure.md

 * utilize a table of contents to:
   * provide a summary of the overall content structure
   * help users navigate to parts of the content
-* ensure availability of methods for users to move back and forth through long passages of content, for example using:
+* ensure availability of methods for users to move through different sections in long passages of text, for example using:
   * a table of contents
   * a link to get back to the top of the content and to the top of specific sections
   * methods to move from a footnote marker to the footnote content and from the footnote content back to the footnote marker